-The mission of the Marymount University Doctor of Physical Therapy program is to prepare generalist practitioners to deliver best available physical therapist practice for improving movement, function and health across diverse individuals and communities.
+The Marymount University Doctor of Physical Therapy (MUDPT) program prepares generalist practitioners to deliver best available physical therapist practice for improving movement, function and health across diverse individuals and communities.
 The program employs a dynamic learning-in-context environment that is warm and welcoming.
 Critical thinking, professionalism, respecting individual differences, and adherence to ethical practices ground all classroom, clinic, and community activities.

-- Function independently, managing patients with a wide variety of simple or complex conditions;
+- Functions independently, managing patients with a wide variety of simple or complex conditions

-- Perform skilled physical therapist examinations, interventions, and clinical reasoning proficiently and consistently;
+- Performs skilled physical therapist examinations, interventions, and clinical reasoning proficiently and consistently

-- Apply best available scientific evidence, clinical judgment, and patient preferences in physical therapist management;
+- Applies best available scientific evidence, clinical judgment, and patient preferences in physical therapy patient management

-- Manage a full-time physical therapist’s caseload to achieve resource-efficient and patient-effective outcomes;
+- Manages a full-time physical therapist’s caseload to achieve resource-efficient and patient-effective outcomes;

-- Exhibit care, compassion, and empathy in delivering physical therapy services sensitive to individual, cultural, and social differences; and
+- Exhibits care, compassion, and empathy in delivering physical therapy services sensitive to individual, cultural, and social differences

-- Implement a self-directed plan for professional development and lifelong learning.
+- Implements a self-directed plan for professional development and lifelong learning.

 - The ultimate pass rate of Marymount DPT graduates on the national PT licensure exam is 100%.